BrandiMac/space-products/doc/visibility.rst

   .com/_help_Files/interval_methods.htm>`_ - Evaluation of visibility
   across all active ``Segments``

+The following script first reports whether Spacecraft1 is visible at the specified Epoch.
+Then, visiblity is reported for each active Segment in the calculator.

 .. code-block:: c++

     While (Spacecraft1.ElapsedTime < TIMESPAN(1 days));
           // Report whether all segments are complete Report Spacecraft1.EpochText, Calculator.Visibility(Spacecraft1.Epoch);

           // Report whether each segment is complete For i = 0 to Calculator.Segments.Count-1;
                 Report Spacecraft1.EpochText, Calculator.Segments[i].Label, Calculator.Segments[i].Visibility(Spacecraft1.Epoch);